Carfilzomib With Bendamustine and Rituximab in Patients With Relapsed or Refractory Non-Hodgkin Lymphoma

 - Uric acid If elevated, corrected to within laboratory range prior to dosing

 You CAN'T join if...

 - Progressive disease on bendamustine within 6 months of cycle 1, Day 1

 - Patient has received other investigational drugs within 21 days prior to Cycle 1, Day

 - Exceptions allowed if greater than four half-lives of the experimental agent ).

-- Prior radiation therapy or chemotherapy within 2 weeks prior Cycle 1, Day 1,monoclonal antibody therapy within 4 weeks
+- Prior radiation therapy or chemotherapy within 2 weeks prior Cycle 1, Day 1, monoclonal antibody therapy within 4 weeks

 - Prior allogeneic transplant

-- Active, uncontrolled CNS involvement by lymphoma
+- Active, uncontrolled central nervous system (CNS) involvement by lymphoma

 - Pregnant or lactating females